-Every year NHS commissioned community pharmacies in the UK must complete a Community Pharmacy Patient Questionnaire (CPPQ).
+Every year NHS commissioned community pharmacies in the UK must complete a Community Pharmacy Patient Questionnaire (CPPQ) as part of the quality payments scheme (QPS).
 The minimum number of returned surveys for analysis required each year is proportional to dispensing volume, as outlined in the table below:

 Seeing as the average pharmacy dispenses 6,784 items a month pharmacy managers need to complete at around 125 surveys a year.